About the CTK Farm

 Field Trips

-We host all ages from preschool to High Schoolers and more.
-Each of these trips is planned between the teachers/admins and our director to best meet the needs of what that specific group is looking for.
+This part of our ministry is all about engaging younger folks in what we’re up to at the Food Share & Farm.
+We host all ages from preschool to high school and more.
+Each trip is planned between the school staff and our director to best meet the needs of what each group is looking for.

 Hosting Serving Events